 - Stochasticity, which is the true probabilistic nature exhibited by the world (especially multi-modality).

 - Uncertainty, which is the probability distribution induced over our predictions due to limited data.

 Example The difference may be clear from a simple example.
 I give you a dice, and ask you whether it’s a fair dice.
 Initially, you can’t answer yet, since you haven’t observed enough data.
 Then, if you start throwing the dice, and all sides come up equally often, you may after some time conclude that it’s a fair dice.
 That is, you have seen enough data to reduce the model uncertainty.
 However, you can never predict what side will come up at the next throw, as stochasticity is an inherent property of the dice (at least to your observability).

 Uncertainty is very fundamental to statistics and machine learning in general.
 Outcome stochasticity appears less often in standard supervised learning task, where the (conditional) outcome distribution is usually assumed to be unimodal (Gaussian).
 However, transition dynamics in real world scenario’s are frequently multi-modal.

 Our work focusses on joint estimation (and separation!) of model stochasticity and model uncertainty.
 We built from work on deep generative models, variational inference and Bayesian deep learning.

 Keywords: model-based reinforcement learning, (Bayesian) deep learning, variational inference, predictive uncertainty.

-– Affective computing: The first half year of my PhD focussed on computational models of emotion (affective computing) in RL (Markov Decision Process-based) agents.
+– Affective computing: The first half year of my PhD focused on computational models of emotion in reinforcement learning agents.
 This is also an important research direction of my supervisor Joost Broekens.
-Should you be interested, there is an example paper here, and a survey on this topic is currently under review.
+We wrote a survey on this topic, and a research paper as well.

-– Education: Even longer ago I was still a medical student click.
+– Education: Even longer ago I was still a medical student (pdf).